jawah/urllib3.future/docs/index.rst

    contributing
    changelog

-urllib3 is a powerful, *user-friendly* HTTP client for Python.
+⚡ urllib3.future is a powerful, *user-friendly* HTTP client for Python.
+⚡ urllib3.future goes beyond supported features while remaining compatible.

-urllib3 brings many critical features that are missing from the Python standard libraries:
+⚡ urllib3.future brings many critical features that are missing from the Python standard libraries:

 - Thread safety.
 - Connection pooling.
-- Client-side TLS/SSL verification.
+- Client-side SSL/TLS verification.
 - File uploads with multipart encoding.
 - Helpers for retrying requests and dealing with HTTP redirects.
 - Support for gzip, deflate, brotli, and zstd encoding.
 - HTTP/1.1, HTTP/2 and HTTP/3 support.
+- Multiplexed connection.
 - Proxy support for HTTP and SOCKS.
 - 100% test coverage.